jpfutalef/Current-Measurement-Board/boards/pcb/max4239/README.md

 ![ltc6241_gain_stage](images/IM5.png)

-4 analog switches (usually open are) used for calibration, this is done by measuring current flow threw resistors R9, R10, R13 and R14.
-TS5A23166DCUR switches where chosen because of the high voltage input range, high max current and low Ron (0.8 ohms).
+4 usually open analog switches are used for calibration in low current, this is done by measuring current flow threw resistors R9, R10, R13 and R14.
+TS5A23166DCUR switches where chosen for their high voltage input range, high max current and low Ron (0.8 ohms).

 A normally closed switch is connected between the target node and it's supply source.
-The TS5A23167DCUR wash chosen with similar characteristics as the TS5A23167DCUR.
+The TS5A23167DCUR was chosen with similar characteristics as the TS5A23167DCUR.

-C1 is connected between the supply source and ground to stabilize it.
+C1 capacitor is connected between the supply source and ground to stabilize supply voltage from power source.

 ![switches](images/IM1.png)